The Logistics of Caring

 The Jim Casey Community Service Award is the highest honor that can be bestowed on any UPS employee.
 To learn more about our Jim Casey Service Award winners, click here.

 UPS aims to make the world a safer place by using our company's logistics expertise and training to teach safety practices in the local and global communities we serve.
 The UPS Foundation supports these efforts by creating and funding programs focused on road safety and humanitarian relief and resilience.
-In 2015, The UPS Foundation donated $12.1 million in financial and in-kind contributions to organizations that embody community safety.

 Year after year, UPS drivers are recognized for being among the safest drivers on the road.
 Their extensive training teaches them to always be aware of their surroundings and ready to react when necessary.
 Since motor vehicle accidents are the leading cause of death among teens, we created the Road Code® Teen Safe Driving Program in partnership with Boys & Girls Clubs of America to share our successful training methods and educate young drivers on safe driving habits.